Constitutional Law and Civil Rights

 Lanty L. Smith ’67 Professor of Law

-Professors Blocher and Miller, who co-direct the Duke Center on Firearms Law, are leading scholars of the Second Amendment.
-They are co-authors of The Positive Second Amendment: Rights, Regulation, and the Future of Heller as well as a forthcoming casebook on firearms law, tentatively titled The Second Amendment: Gun Rights and Regulation.
-They are frequently quoted in national and international media, and the center's scholarship was cited in a quarter of the 84 briefs filed in New York State Rifle & Pistol Assn., Inc. v.
+Professor Blocher, director of the Duke Center on Firearms Law, is a leading scholar of the Second Amendment.
+He is co-author of The Positive Second Amendment: Rights, Regulation, and the Future of Heller as well as a casebook on firearms law, The Second Amendment: Gun Rights and Regulation.
+He is frequently quoted in national and international media, and the center's scholarship was cited in a quarter of the 84 briefs filed in New York State Rifle & Pistol Assn., Inc. v.
 Bruen, the first major gun rights case decided by the Supreme Court in over a decade.

 More Faculty